Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsection upgrade_zoom_persistent_selection Zoom Persistent Selection

 Zoom persistent selection introduces a new structure *Graphic3d_TransformPers* to transform persistence methods and parameters and a new class *Graphic3d_WorldViewProjState* to refer to the camera transformation state.
 You might need to update your code to deal with the new classes if you were using the related features.
-Please, keep in mind the following:
+Keep in mind the following:
 * *Graphic3d_Camera::ModelViewState* has been renamed to *Graphic3d_Camera::WorldViewState*.
 * Transformation matrix utilities from *OpenGl_Utils* namespace have been moved to *Graphic3d_TransformUtils* and *Graphic3d_TransformUtils.hxx* header respectively.
 * Matrix stack utilities from *OpenGl_Utils* namespace have been moved to *OpenGl_MatrixStack* class and *OpenGl_MatrixStack.hxx* header respectively.
 * *OpenGl_View* methods *Begin/EndTransformPersistence* have been removed.
-Please, use *Graphic3d_TransformPers::Apply()* instead to apply persistence to perspective and world-view projection matrices.
+Use *Graphic3d_TransformPers::Apply()* instead to apply persistence to perspective and world-view projection matrices.

 @subsection upgrade_occt700_correction_of_texture Texture mapping of objects